oldmoe/tinybits/README.md

 # TinyBits

-A compact, efficient binary serialization library designed for performance and small message sizes.
+A compact and efficient binary serialization library designed for performance and small message sizes.

 ## Overview